 Declaration of Sentiments

-Penned in 1848, the trailblazing Declaration of Sentiments dared to demand equal rights for women.
-This groundbreaking declaration, modeled after the Declaration of Independence, was written by distinguished activist Elizabeth Cady Stanton and signed by more than 100 participants at the notorious Woman’s Rights Convention held in Seneca Falls, New York, in 1848.
+The groundbreaking Declaration of Sentiments dared to dream of equal rights for women.
+Modeled after the Declaration of Independence, this document laid out revolutionary radical demands penned by prominent activist Elizabeth Cady Stanton and signed by more than 100 participants at the first ever Woman’s Rights Convention in 1848.

 How to see the Declaration of Sentiments: Visitors can experience the Declaration of Sentiments with the purchase of a General Admission ticket to the museum, available anytime during our public hours.
 General Admission permits visitors self-guided access to the first floor of the museum.